SohrabYavari/nc-news-backend/README.md

 # NC NEWS Backend:

+This backend is created using JavaScript, NodeJS, Express.Js and PSQL.

 Steps to set project up:

 - create .env files
   - `.env.dev`
   - `.env.test`
+  - `.env.production`

 - the following must be present in the files:

 ```
 PGUSER=your_user